verrazzano/docs/content/en/docs/applications/workloads/weblogic/_index.md

 ---
+title: "WebLogic Workload"
-title: "WebLogic"
+linktitle: "WebLogic"
-description: "Developing WebLogic applications with Verrazzano"
+description: "Develop WebLogic applications with Verrazzano"
 weight: 6
-draft: true
+draft: false
 ---

 ## WebLogic Kubernetes Operator

-WebLogic server platform is a widely used enterprise application server for managing Java Enterprise Edition ("JEE") based applications and is [certified](https://blogs.oracle.com/weblogicserver/weblogic-server-certification-on-kubernetes) to run on Kubernetes using the [WebLogic Kubernetes Operator](https://github.com/oracle/weblogic-kubernetes-operator).
-WebLogic Kubernetes Operator manages the WebLogic Domain life cycle in a Verrazzano.
-WebLogic Domain CRD specifies configuration of a WebLogic Domain.
-The Operator watches WebLogic Domain CR and reconciles WebLogic Domain by creating, updating, and deleting Kubernetes resources (Pods, services and so on) as needed.
-Each pod is a WebLogic Domain server (administration or managed).
+WebLogic Server is a widely-used enterprise application server for managing Java Enterprise Edition-based applications and is [certified](https://blogs.oracle.com/weblogicserver/weblogic-server-certification-on-kubernetes) to run on Kubernetes using the [WebLogic Kubernetes Operator](https://oracle.github.io/weblogic-kubernetes-operator/).
+The WebLogic Kubernetes Operator manages the WebLogic domain life cycle in Verrazzano.
+The WebLogic Domain custom resource definition (CRD) specifies the configuration of the WebLogic domain.
+The operator monitors the WebLogic Domain CRD and reconciles the domain by creating, updating, and deleting Kubernetes resources (Pods, Services, and such), as needed.
+Each pod is a WebLogic Server, an Administration Server or Managed Server.

 <figure>
   <img src="/docs/images/wls-op-action.png" style="display:block;margin-left:auto;margin-right:auto;width:70%" alt="WebLogic Kubernetes Operator"/>
   <figcaption style="text-align:center">WebLogic Kubernetes Operator</figcaption>
 </figure>

-## WebLogic Kubernetes Operator in Verrazzano
+### WebLogic Kubernetes Operator in Verrazzano

- WebLogic Kubernetes Operator is installed in the `verrazzano-system` namespace and is also part of the [istio-mesh](https://istio.io/latest/about/service-mesh/) deployed by Verrazzano.
+ The WebLogic Kubernetes Operator is installed in the `verrazzano-system` namespace and is also part of the [istio-mesh](https://istio.io/latest/about/service-mesh/) deployed by Verrazzano.

 <figure>
   <img src="/docs/images/wls-op-install.png" style="display:block;margin-left:auto;margin-right:auto;width:70%" alt="WebLogic Kubernetes Operator in Verrazzano"/>